utkarshgill/twitch-lander/README.md

 # twitch-lander

-REINFORCE for LunarLander.
-150 lines.
+REINFORCE for LunarLander in ~200 lines.

 ## run